Smoking in teen boys can affect future offspring

 - The smoking habit of the sons had no effect on their own BMI, body fat, or waist circumference.

-Source: Pembrey, Marcus, et al. "Prepubertal start of father's smoking and increased body fat in his sons: further characterisation of paternal transgenerational responses."
+Source: Pembrey, Marcus, et al. "Prepubertal start of father's smoking and increased body fat in his sons: further characterization of paternal transgenerational responses."
 European Journal of Human Genetics.
 Nature Publishing Group.
 Apr 2, 2014.
 Web.
 Apr 14, 2014.